wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 ## Listing Conversations

 Once the iOS application has been authenticated, it will display a list of audio rooms that the user can join.
-Audio rooms will be the equivalent of a [conversation](https://developer.nexmo.com/conversation/concepts/conversation) concept of the Conversation API.
+Audio rooms will be the equivalent of the [conversation](https://developer.nexmo.com/conversation/concepts/conversation) concept of the Conversation API.
 To get a list of available conversations for your Vonage application, you can call `/v0.2/conversations`.
 Add the needed models to the `APIModels` file:

 ```swift
 ...